This post may contain affiliate links. Please see my disclosure policy for details.

 Alternatively, you can visit the train station for Taktal tickets (ones you can book at the counter) a day in advance of travel.

 This will be from 10am – 12pm the day BEFORE you leave on the train.
-For on the day tickets I would recommend Cleartrip (but you do still need an IRCTC account to book).
+For on-the-day tickets I would recommend Cleartrip (but you do still need an IRCTC account to book).

 Driving to Alleppey

 The easiest way would be to have your own transport or hire a car or taxi to Alleppey.
-This will take around 2 hours to reach from Cochin.
+This will take around 2 hours to reach Cochin.

 If you’re thinking of getting a private taxi from Cochin/Fort Kochi to Alleppey, I would recommend shopping around for a good deal.
 You’ll usually pay around 1600 – 1800 rupees ($25) for the journey.

 You can always get dropped off in Alleppey to a boat cruise and then start your day off exploring from there!
-More details on how to get around Alleppey below.
+More details on how to get around Alleppey are below.